Vigi1993/ethicprint/CONTRIBUTING.md

-# Contributing to EthicScore
+# Contributing to EthicPrint

 First of all — thank you.
-EthicScore only works if people who care contribute to making it more accurate, more complete, and more honest.
+EthicPrint only works if people who care contribute to making it more accurate, more complete, and more honest.
 Every contribution matters.

 This document explains how to contribute, what is expected, and how decisions are made.